The Trip (2010 TV series): Future

-In 2023, Coogan mentioned wanting to do a fifth season, perhaps in the two men's ancestral homes of Wales and Ireland.
+In 2023, Coogan mentioned wanting to do a fifth series, perhaps in the two men's ancestral homes of Wales and Ireland.
 However, in 2024 Michael Winterbottom stated in an interview that there would be no more films in the series.

 In February 2025, Coogan again had a driving ban reduced from six points and six months to five points and two months, saying that the longer disqualification would disrupt forthcoming filming and affect many people.
 In a letter to Birmingham Magistrates Court, Coogan cited a new instalment of The Trip as one such commitment, saying that filming was to start in June 2025.
-He had been caught speeding at 97mph on a motorway in July 2024, and faced the prospect of a six-month ban as another six penalty points on his driving licence would have taken it to the twelve-point limit incurring the ban.
+He had been caught speeding at 97 mph on a motorway in July 2024, and faced the prospect of a six-month ban as another six penalty points on his driving licence would have taken it to the twelve-point limit incurring the ban.

 In an interview with new Late Late Show host Patrick Kielty in February 2025, Coogan admitted that he and Brydon were about to make another instalment.

-In June 2025, a fifth season was confirmed by Sky, set in Scandinavia, with the name The Trip to the Northern Lights.
+In June 2025, a fifth series was confirmed by Sky, set in Scandinavia, with the name The Trip to the Northern Lights.